 You may be tempted to add an extra coat or two of foundation to avoid a messy base, but all it does is weigh down your skin and make melting makeup even more noticeable.

-Opt for a lightweight foundation with medium coverage and apply only one layer and use a bit of concealer in the spots that need extra coverage.
+Opt for a lightweight foundation with medium coverage, apply only one layer, and use a bit of concealer in the spots that need extra coverage.

-This might be obvious, but if you find you sweat through your makeup, waterproof products are a great way to go.
-This includes a waterproof foundation, mascara, and eyeliner.
-You can also use tints for eyeshadow or blush as they are naturally resistant to sweat.
+This might be obvious, but if you find that you sweat through your makeup, waterproof products are a great way to go.
+This includes a waterproof and sweat proof foundation, mascara, and eyeliner.
+You can also use tints for eye shadow or blush as they are naturally resistant to sweat.

 Limit Powder Products

 We’re all guilty of touching up melting foundation with powder.
-And while the powder absorbs moisture temporarily, if your foundation is already slipping, the applicator used to apply powder will lift the foundation completely.
-The result is powder ends up directly to the skin giving a cakey finish.
+And while the powder absorbs moisture temporarily, the applicator used to apply powder will lift the foundation completely if your foundation is already slipping in the first place.
+The result is powder ends up directly to the skin giving a cake-y finish.

 But don’t worry, you can still touch up your mug, just not with powder.
 To fix any patches of foundation that have begun to break down, use a damp beauty sponge and just the smallest amount of liquid foundation or concealer.
 Blend until your arm is nearly sore so that the touch-up is seamless and unnoticeable.

 For real absorbency, skip powder and reach for blotting papers instead.
 Designed to pick up oil and water, blotting papers shouldn’t move your foundation.

 Keep them on hand and when you start to feel the sweat coming get to a cool place and gently tap the surface of the skin.
 Avoid wiping or pressing.
 Let the blotting papers do the work.